 If you are someone who relies on an emotional support animal to help you manage your mental health, it’s important to understand rules regarding bringing your animal on an airplane.
 Federal disability laws, as well as airline restrictions, limit your ability to bring some animals on board.
 To avoid disappointment and stress, begin research and planning as soon as you know that you have to travel.
 You may find that you cannot fly with your support animal and may need to make other arrangements.

-What exactly is an emotional support animals
+What exactly is an emotional support animal

 Emotional support animals are pets that provide comfort and support to individuals.
 They do not necessarily have any special training to provide support, they do not have service animal certification, and they are not considered to be service animals under the Americans with Disabilities Act.
 Only dogs that have received training and are certified as service dogs meet these standards.
 Individuals with emotional support animals may ask their physician or a licensed mental health practitioner to “prescribe” an emotional support or comfort animal in a letter that describes the patient’s condition and need for the animal.
 This is known as an “ESA Letter.”